 - novel experimental therapeutics available in our robust early-phase clinical trial portfolio

 - immunotherapies that capitalize on the patient’s own immune system

 - interventional radiology techniques that can be utilized to treat sites not amenable to surgical resection.

 How we care for liver cancer in children

 We also work in concert with a comprehensive radiation oncology program paired with Brigham and Women’s Hospital and have the benefit of collaborative relationships with our adult oncology colleagues at Dana-Farber Cancer Institute.
-We offer remote consultations through online second opinion platforms such as Grand Rounds and MOREHealth, and perform remote (electronic) second opinions allowing us to reach patients and families at every corner of the globe.
+We offer remote consultations through our online second opinion platform to provide written opinions to reach patients and families at every corner of the globe.